ProjectDonetsk/Donetsk/README.md

 ---

 # Installation
-1. Find a compatible version of Modern Warfare
+1. Visit our website for a download of the required game files
 #### This does not work on the latest version of Modern Warfare (1.67).
 If you try it on that version you risk a ban
 2. Download the latest dll for Donetsk or compile from source
 3. Put the dll into the game folder and launch "game_dx12_ship_replay.exe"